Apple HomePod review: Only Siri fans should consider this bass bomb

 HomePod pairs one upward-firing woofer (bass driver) with seven tweeters that project higher-pitched sounds in a circle.
 The concept is that in the unlikely event that you have a power outlet in the middle of a room and place HomePod there, you can listen to music from pretty much any angle.
 Alternately, if you place HomePod in any other part of a room, such as in a corner or against a wall, it can use its microphones and Apple A8 processor to adjust its sound so it’s good wherever it’s placed.

 In my testing, HomePod sounded pretty much the same no matter where I put it.
 Whether that’s “good” or not depends on your frame of reference, but I can say that I was generally impressed by the quality of the bass — atypically detailed and capable of some real lows for a small speaker — and the precision of the treble, as well as the speaker’s non-existent noise floor.
 HomePod is capable of utter silence, as well as crisp high-frequency and low-frequency performance at normal volumes, and very controlled performance even when it’s at its absolute volume peak.
-It very nearly matches the old iPod Hi-Fi in overall volume, which is all but astonishing given their different sizes.
+It very nearly matches the old iPod Hi-Fi in overall volume, which is astonishing given their different sizes.

 Con: We didn’t love the overly bassy, mid-recessed sound

-Audiophiles once derisively described woofer-and-tweeter-only speakers like HomePod as having “boom and tizz,” appealing to people who appreciate only the highs and lows of music, not what’s inbetween.
+Audiophiles once derisively described woofer-and-tweeter-only speakers like HomePod as having “boom and tizz,” appealing to people who appreciate only the highs and lows of music, not what’s in between.
 But Beats headphones demonstrated that companies can get away with charging premium prices for that sort of sound if the enclosures are stylish enough and marketed aggressively.

 Apart from lacking midrange drivers, HomePod’s bass driver sounds like it’s always turned up to 10 or 11.
 In test after test with HomePod and familiar songs in my library, the low thumps of bass became the dominant force in songs, drowning out any mids and leaving the highest-pitched notes as the only ones really standing out.
 Apple deserves credit for including such a powerful, controlled bass driver in HomePod’s small enclosure, but that’s really the only noteworthy accomplishment here.
 Ideally, there would be a way to throttle the bass back a bit, particularly at lower volumes.